-Straight from the oven, these hot and toasty butter croissants with melty cheese and sweet figs make a really quick and easy on-the-go breakfast idea.
-Figs, prosciutto and gruyère make for a mouthwatering, but sophisticated, toasty concept.
+Straight from the oven, these hot and toasty butter croissants with sweet figs and melty cheese make a really quick and easy on-the-go breakfast idea.
+Figs, prosciutto and gruyère make a mouthwatering and sophisticated combination.

-These easy figs on toast with labneh are super simple and quick to make.
-This recipe is creamy yet low in calories, and veggie friendly.
-Ready in just 15 minutes these make for a mouth-watering breakfast, brunch or snack.
+This easy recipe of figs on toast with labneh is super simple and quick to make.
+The result is creamy yet low in calories and veggie-friendly.
+Ready in just 15 minutes, these toasts make for a mouth-watering breakfast, brunch or snack.
 Check out our top recipes for toast toppers here.

 Save time and still impress with this super-simple fig starter.
-Ready in 20 minutes, it’s perfect for a festive dinner party.
-Don’t miss out on all our easy starter recipes for dinner parties.
+Ready in 20 minutes, it’s perfect for when you have guests.
+Speaking of which, we have more starter recipes for dinner parties here.

-An absolute classic flavour combination, these fig and gorgonzola bites are just the ticket for a Christmas party or New Year’s nibble because they’re just so easy.
+An absolute classic flavour combination, these fig and gorgonzola bites are just the ticket for a drinks party because they’re so easy.
 One of our favourite vegetarian canapés, and great with a good glass of red.

 Add figs to your toasties to make them extra posh.
 Try this super-easy toasted cheese sandwich with added bacon, caramelised onion marmalade and figs. This makes a great supper for two with the winter leaves salad.

-The easiest party finger food, ready in half an hour – ready made puff pastry topped with goat’s cheese and pretty figs makes the perfect canapé.
+The easiest party finger food, ready in half an hour.
+Readymade puff pastry is topped with goat’s cheese and pretty figs to make the perfect canapé.

 Sweet fig recipes

-Treat your guests to this dessert of figs drizzed in a honey and Prosecco syrup, topped with crunchy hazelnuts and served with cooling vanilla ice cream.
-For more Prosecco inspired recipes, look no further.
+Try this dessert of figs drizzed in a honey and prosecco syrup, topped with crunchy hazelnuts and served with cooling vanilla ice cream.
+Click here for more prosecco-inspired recipes.

-Our milk fondant recipe is super easy and would work well with any seasonal fruit.
-The recipe comes from Bandol, London.
+Our milk fondant recipe is super easy and would work well with any seasonal fruit, but we love it the best with figs.

-This dessert from Duck & Waffle makes a show-stopping finish to a meal with friends.
+This dessert makes a show-stopping finish to a meal with friends.
 There is no question it will excite and impress.

-These baked maple syrup and walnut figs make a great treat when figs are in season.
-They are served with a quick vanilla mascarpone that you can use as an alternative to cream to accompany lots of desserts.
-Check out more of our fruit dessert recipes here.
+These baked maple syrup and walnut figs make a great seasonal treat.
+They are served with a quick vanilla mascarpone that you can use as an alternative to cream in lots of desserts.
+Find more fruit dessert recipes here.